are open every day this season until Monday October 14th.

 agile, well-balanced, and quiet.
 They were developed in the early

-1800’s and used extensively around Cape Cod for all types
+1800’s and used extensively around Cape Cod for all types of coastal

 The Eventide was built in Kingston, Massachusetts, in 1933—the

-last and largest of several big cats built by George
+last and largest of several big cats built by

-by the former President at Campobello, Maine.
+and sailed by the former President at Campobello, Maine.

-We find the tranquility of nature is best observed aboard our quiet
+We find the tranquility of nature is best observed aboard our

-wooden sailboat silently powered by the wind.
+quiet wooden sailboat silently powered by the wind.